miscreant/meta/README.md

-* [AES-SIV]: (standardized in [RFC 5297]) combines the [AES-CTR] ([NIST SP 800-38A]) mode of encryption with the [AES-CMAC] ([NIST SP 800-38B]) function for integrity.
+* [AES-SIV]: (standardized in [RFC 5297]) combines the [AES-CTR] ([NIST SP 800-38A]) mode of encryption with the [AES-CMAC] ([NIST SP 800-38B]) or [AES-PMAC] function for integrity.
+  Unlike most [authenticated encryption] algorithms, **AES-SIV** uses a special "encrypt-with-MAC" construction which combines the roles of an initialization vector (IV) with a message authentication code (MAC) using a construction called a *synthetic initialization vector* (SIV).
-  Unlike most [authenticated encryption] algorithms, **AES-SIV** uses a MAC-then-encrypt construction, first using **AES-CMAC** to derive an IV from a MAC of zero or more "header" values and the message plaintext, then encrypting the message under that derived IV.
+  It works in practice by first using **AES-CMAC** or **AES-PMAC** to derive an IV from a MAC of zero or more "header" values and the message plaintext, then encrypting the message under that derived IV.
   This approach provides not just the benefits of an authenticated encryption mode, but also makes it resistant to accidental reuse